ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch21.md

 the methods listed here), not the other aspects of the modeling pipeline.

-In machine learning and AI, we often use the phrase â€œgarbage in, gar- bage out,â€? meaning that poor-quality data will result in a poor predictive model.
+In machine learning and AI, we often use the phrase "garbage in, gar- bage out,"? meaning that poor-quality data will result in a poor predictive model.
 In other words, we cannot expect a well-performing model from a low-quality dataset.